KeshavSanthanam/keshavsanthanam.github.io/_posts/2025-12-20-value-creation-levers.md

 - CRM for sales (if not already in place)
 - Basic automation for invoicing, collections, scheduling
 - Financial reporting and dashboards
-- Not about fancy tech—just bringing SMB to baseline modern practices

-**Benefits**
-- Reduced owner time required (higher quality of life and sellable at higher multiple later)
-- Scalability: can grow without proportional overhead increase
-- Reduced risk: less dependent on any one person

 ## Multiple Expansion (The Real Prize)